Fender Marauder: Type I features

 Freeman's other personal instrument was a vibrato guitar in ice blue metallic (later aged to a teal green metallic) with a matching headstock.
 It had five switches: four pickup controls (one per pickup with on, off, and phased positions) plus a "lead/rhythm" Jaguar-style upper bout switch.
 It had two sets of volume/tone pots: rollers on the top control plate (the rhythm position) and traditional pots on the lower control plate (the lead position).

 Freeman's ice blue metallic Marauder had a 1964 "L" neck plate and was fitted with plastic button "F" Grover tuning machines, which were not used on the Marauders in the 1965 catalog, and was delivered in a brown Tolex case.
 All hidden 16 pole pickups were custom made for these Marauder Type I models.
 The present owner of this faded blue Marauder sample also has one spare pickup found on eBay.

 At least five more of the original Marauder Type I models are known to have been produced.
 Fender and Bob Perine showcased two of these first Marauders, a sunburst vibrato version and a non-vibrato "hard-tail" green one, in their 1965–66 catalog as their most expensive guitars.
 Don Randall listed the instruments on more than one price sheet beginning in early 1965 before abandoning the project for unspecified reasons.

 Besides the three seen in Bob Perine's promo picture, it is not known where any of the other Marauders (one in sunburst and one in candy apple red) are now.
 One possible reason they ditched the Marauder might have been a disagreement of some sort between the new CBS owners of Fender and Freeman.
 Patent #3,035,472, dated May 22, 1962, covers the Marauder's hidden pickups: "the construction is such that the electromagnetic pickups may be housed within the body of the stringed musical instrument..."
 After Fender bailed out, Freeman took his patented hidden pickup design to Rickenbacker, and in 1968, Rickenbacker made one prototype of a guitar with four pickups hidden beneath the pickguard before apparently deciding against going into production, again for unspecified reasons.

 Type II Features

 The second version of Fender's Marauder model, often referred to as "Type II", was produced in both a slant fret and a standard fret version.
-The slant fret variety was constructed with a very unique 25 1/4" scale length and a VI style bridge to account for the increased range required to intonate all 6 strings.
+The slant fret variety was constructed with a unique 25 1/4" scale length and a VI style bridge to account for the increased range required to intonate all 6 strings.
 The Type II pickups are a blend of both the Stratocaster and Jaguar styles in that they feature a Jaguar cover but no shielding claw.
 The controls closely resembled that of the Jaguar, but featured phase reverse switches for the bridge and middle pickups and a kill switch.

 Diagram of the control layout of an original 1966 Fender Marauder Type II guitar.